yaochenzhu/awesome-books-for-causality/README.md

 ### From Andrew Gelman (Students of Rubin, now Prof. at Columbia U.)

 * <font size=3>**Resolving disputes between J. Pearl and D. Rubin on causal inference**</font> [[**Go to post!**]](https://statmodeling.stat.columbia.edu/2009/07/05/disputes_about/)
   <font size=3><font color=#008000>**Must Read!**</font> The post from Prof. Gelman shows the disputes from Rubin's perspective.
-It helps understand why Pearl's framework faces challenges in the statistic community while being successful in machine learning and social computing. </font>
+It helps understand why Pearl's framework faces great challenges in the statistic community while being so successful in machine learning and social computing. </font>

 * <font size=3>**“The Book of Why” by Pearl and Mackenzie**</font> [[**Go to post!**]](https://statmodeling.stat.columbia.edu/2019/01/08/book-pearl-mackenzie/)